-- Describe the interrelationship of the primary components of the criminal justice system: police, courts, corrections.
+- Describe the interrelationship of the primary components of the criminal justice system: police, courts and corrections.

 - Communicate a keen understanding of the social and legal issues facing victims.

-- Demonstrate a capacity to think critically and communicate effectively about issues in the criminal justice system.
+- Think critically and communicate effectively about issues in the criminal justice system.